MarcT0K/CV-Wiki-Marc-DAMIE/en/pages/sudoku.md

 ## Academic context

-This project had been realised with Hoang Quoc Trung for the course *Problem solving and logic programming*.
+This project had been realized with Hoang Quoc Trung for the course *Problem solving and logic programming*.
 The objective was to write a *Prolog* program allowing to generate, play and solve a sudoku grid.
 Note that we were not allowed to use Constraint programming.

 ## Results